A complete guide to a luxuriously smooth custard filling for wide variety of pastries, cakes and tarts.

 Why do you use flour AND cornstarch together?

 Making a classic pastry cream is quite easy.
-But it requires your undivided attention at the beginning.
-In return, you’ll be rewarded with luxuriously smooth and creamy custard to be devoured any which way!
+But it requires your undivided attention for about 10 minutes!

-- Heat the milk: In a medium saucepan, bring the milk and vanilla extract to a boil.
+In a medium saucepan, bring milk and vanilla extract to a boil.
 Once it boils, turn the heat off.

 When tempering the yolks, place a wet towel under the bowl, so that it doesn’t move around when you pour hot milk and whisk at the same time.